fernandezfran/thesis/README.md

 ## Instructions to generate the thesis

-To install all the requirements needed for the compilation of the thesis in a minimal installation (i.e. not the full `texlive` installation), run:
+To install all the requirements needed for the compilation of the thesis in a minimal installation (i.e. not the full `texlive` installation), run in a Linux terminal the following commands:
 ```
 sudo apt update
 sudo apt upgrade